 Family reunification procedure

 The family reunification procedure consists of two stages.
-First, an application for the temporary stay is submitted; once temporary stay is granted, an application for the issuance of a long-term visa has to be submitted.
+First, an application for temporary stay is submitted; once temporary stay is granted, an application for the issuance of a long-term visa has to be submitted.

-National legislation stipulates that in the case of reunification with an asylee or a foreigner under subsidiary protection, the procedure is initiated by a family member of the person who has been granted international protection in Croatia, by submitting an application to the competent Croatian diplomatic/consular representation.
+National legislation provides that in the case of reunification with an asylee or a foreigner under subsidiary protection, the procedure is initiated by a family member of the person who has been granted international protection in Croatia, by submitting an application to the competent Croatian diplomatic/consular representation.
 In practice, if some problems exist and family members cannot reach the competent Diplomatic Mission, some Diplomatic Missions or Consular Offices of the Republic of Croatia allow applications to be submitted at some other Croatian mission.
-The application for temporary stay based on family reunification may be submitted regular mail.
-Once temporary stay for the purpose of family reunification is granted, the person has to apply for visa to enter Croatia.
-Family member has to appear in person at the embassy or external service provider to make an application for a visa to enter Croatia and provide biometric data.
-The legal time limit for issuing the visa is 15 days from the date of submission of the application for a long-term visa.
-However, this period can be extended up to a maximum of 45 days, if there are justified reasons to do so.[6]
+The application for temporary stay based on family reunification may be submitted via secure postal mail (for example DHL).

-• justify the purpose of temporary stay,
+- justify the purpose of temporary stay,

-• hold a valid foreign travel document,
+- hold a valid foreign travel document,

-• does not pose threat to public policy, national security or public health.[7]
+- does not pose threat to public policy, national security or public health.[15]

-However, they do not to provide proof of health insurance and proof of means of subsistence in order to be granted temporary stay for the purpose of family reunification.[8]
-If, during the procedure for granting temporary stay, the close family member cannot provide proof of the existence of a certain familial relationship with a third-country national who has been granted international protection, other proof of the existence of such relationship can also be taken into account, which is assessed in line with the legislation governing the general administrative procedure.[9]
+However, they do not have to provide proof of health insurance and proof of means of subsistence in order to be granted a temporary stay for the purpose of family reunification.[16]
+If, during the procedure for granting temporary stay, the close family member cannot provide proof of the existence of a certain familial relationship with a third-country national who has been granted international protection, other proof of the existence of such relationship can also be taken into account, which is assessed in line with the legislation governing the general administrative procedure.[17]

 According to the Ministry of Interior, there were 39 applications for family reunification in 2018.
 29 applications were approved and 10 were still pending at the end of 2018.